City seeks applications from artists for a mural in the Vermont Street parking garage

 The application is available at lawrenceks.gov/lprd/public-art, and the deadline to apply is Sunday, Nov.
 16 at 11 p.m.
 Those with questions can contact Assistant Parks, Recreation and Culture Director Porter Arneill at parneill@lawrenceks.gov or call 785-832-3449.

 Multiple other public art projects have been installed at city parking garages this year, including another piece of art on the Vermont Street garage.
 That piece is a group of banners called “Hanging In, Hanging Out,” which was created by local artist Alicia Kelly for the city’s Unmistakable Public Art Exhibition.
-And local artist Mona Cliff was chosen to create a mural in another downtown parking garage, in the 900 block of New Hampshire Street.
+And local artist Mona Cliff created a mural in another downtown parking garage, in the 900 block of New Hampshire Street.